akmur/starterParcelJs/README.md

 Linting is done using [standardJS](https://standardjs.com/).
 The use of standardJS editor extensions is recommended (for VSCode: [vscode-standardjs](https://marketplace.visualstudio.com/items/chenxsan.vscode-standardjs), [vscode-standardjs-snippets](https://marketplace.visualstudio.com/items?itemName=capaj.vscode-standardjs-snippets), [vscode-react](https://marketplace.visualstudio.com/items/TimonVS.ReactSnippetsStandard) ).

-The main content of this repository is package.json..
-Also included is a test /src folder and a test index.html.
+Included is a test /src folder (with JS and Scss) and a test index.html.

 ### How does it work